 1 Be therefore followers of God, as dear children, 2 And walk in love, as Christ also has loved us and has given himself for us an offering and a sacrifice to God for a sweet-smelling savor.

 6 Let no man deceive you with vain words, for because of these things the wrath of God comes upon the children of disobedience.
 7 Therefore, do not be partakers with them.
 8 For you were once darkness, but now you are light in the Lord.
 Walk as children of light 9 (For the fruit of the Spirit is in all goodness, righteousness, and truth), 10 Proving what is acceptable to the Lord.
 11 And have no fellowship with the unfruitful works of darkness, but rather reprove them.
 12 For it is a shame even to speak of those things which are done by them in secret.
-13 But all things that are reproved are made manifest by the light, for whatever is manifested is light.
+13 But all things that are reproved are made manifest by the light, for whatever is made manifest is light.

 14 Therefore, he says, "Awake, you who sleep, and arise from the dead, and Christ will give you light."